 The Phase 1 buildout is far from straightforward, however.
 To meet the requirements of the CARES grant, EMEPA must show that by December 2020, it’s already making a significant difference in its service area.
 And Phase 1 presents an added challenge for the electric co-op: building a fiber network in a “split system.”

 “EMEPA is unique in that we purchase wholesale power from one provider in the southern half of our system and a different one in the northern half – a split system,” Carroll explained.
 “Those two systems do not physically connect, so it’s like running two co-ops.
 Both systems have to be served equitably with the buildout, so we’re doing two projects at once, one in each system.
 Basically, we’re building five stations in our Phase 1 plan.”

 Conexon is partnering with EMEPA to meet the pace and complex requirements of the work, providing network design, engineering and construction management.

-“Starting Phase 1 a month early so we can meet our December milestone meant signing up contractors quickly,” Carroll said.
+“Starting Phase 1 early so we can meet our December milestone meant signing up contractors quickly,” Carroll said.
 “Because of its business experience and expertise, Conexon already had a list of contractors and multiple vetted bids that we were able to take to our Board for approval.
 Otherwise we would have eaten a lot of time we didn’t have by starting the bidding process from scratch.”